Munfred/vilsongroh.org/README.md

 - Pode Crer was conceived to scale, and since 2021 has been running with 300 youth ages 11-24
 - The growth plan is to create social innovation centers across 5 communities where the Vilson Groh Institute already operates to serve as Pode Crer hubs, and change each community from the inside out
 - Pode Crer is free, and we are fundraising to support continuing operations.
 - One year of Pode Crer for 300 youth costs $240k USD.
-One social innovation center costs $1.2M
+One social innovation center costs $1.2M USD
 - Pode Crer is impactful.
 Of 200 youth aged 14+ in 2021, 66 went got jobs and internships after the program (37 in tech) and 7 went to university.
 - These are vulnerable youth from violent and marginalized communities, this kind of impact life changing for these youth, who are prone to fall into violence, drug trafficking and underemployment.
 - A brief presentation on Pode Crer is [here](https://docs.google.com/presentation/d/1OCvBwtLGfgKywJC2TbuCzU3ia4oNltaINNVUHnn3dBs/edit?usp=sharing)